 Master’s Degree Option

-As a TFA teacher in Massachusetts, you will have the option to pursue a master’s degree at Boston University’s Wheelock College of Education & Human Development.
-To finance tuition, corps members typically use their AmeriCorps Education Awards and partial tuition reimbursement benefits from their district.
-Learn more about Massachusetts’ Certification and Training.
+As a TFA teacher in Massachusetts, you can pursue a master’s degree at Boston University’s Wheelock College of Education & Human Development.
+Corps members typically use their AmeriCorps Education Award and partial tuition reimbursement benefits from their district to finance tuition.
+Learn more about certification and training in Massachusetts.

 After Two Years

-We are dedicated to making sure you have the resources and support you need to lead and continue to work towards change, with a dedicated TFA Massachusetts support staff.
+We are dedicated to ensuring you have the resources and support you need to lead and continue to work toward change with a dedicated TFA Massachusetts alumni support staff.
 Learn more about life after the corps.

 Our Placement Process